NaviServer Programmable Web Server

 ns_urlspace set /internal/space/* I

-# Assign a value with a context filter
+# Assign a value with a context constraints

 ns_urlspace get ?-context setId? ?-exact? ?-id integer? ?-key value? ?-noinherit?
 URL